akka/akka/akka-docs/src/main/paradox/typed/persistence-fsm.md

 # EventSourced behaviors as finite state machines

 An @apidoc[EventSourcedBehavior] can be used to represent a persistent FSM.
-If you're migrating an existing classic persistent FSM to EventSourcedBehavior see the @ref[migration guide](../persistence-fsm.md#migration-to-eventsourcedbehavior).
+If you're migrating an existing classic persistent FSM to EventSourcedBehavior see the [Akka 2.8 migration guide](https://doc.akka.io/docs/akka/2.8/persistence-fsm.html#migration-to-eventsourcedbehavior).

 To demonstrate this consider an example of a shopping application.
 A customer can be in the following states: